Scars (Agents of S.H.I.E.L.D.): Plot

 Using salvaged Hydra technology, Weaver is able to trace Gordon's teleportation and determine Afterlife's location.
 Gonzales suggests they attack, but Coulson instead sends Skye and Lincoln to liaise with the Inhumans and arrange a meeting between him and Jiaying.
-Raina has a vision of SHIELD attacking Afterlife after the meeting, and begs Gordon to let her represent the Inhumans instead of Jiaying.
+Raina has a vision of S.H.I.E.L.D. attacking Afterlife after the meeting, and begs Gordon to let her represent the Inhumans instead of Jiaying.
 Convinced that Raina is manipulating the other Inhumans and planning to seize power, Jiaying has her placed under house arrest.
 The council insist that Coulson should not meet with Jiaying due to his lack of objectivity concerning Skye, and Gonzales is nominated to stand in.

-SHIELD personnel travel to Afterlife in quinjets, but Morse's plane is hijacked by Palamas posing as May.
-She takes Morse to a remote location, and when Morse tries to escape, Ward appears and shoots her with an Icer.
-At Afterlife, Cal surrenders to SHIELD as a gesture of goodwill from the Inhumans.
+S.H.I.E.L.D. personnel travel to Afterlife in quinjets, but Morse's plane is hijacked by Kara Palamas posing as May.
+She takes Morse to a remote location, and when Morse tries to escape, Grant Ward appears and shoots her with an I.C.E.R.
+At Afterlife, Cal surrenders to S.H.I.E.L.D. as a gesture of goodwill from the Inhumans.
 Meeting in private, Jiaying shows Gonzales a Terrigen crystal, explaining that the Inhumans have never been able to remove the Diviner metal properties, making the Terrigen they produce lethal to humans.
 She shatters the crystal, and the Terrigen mist petrifies Gonzales, after which she shoots herself with his gun, and tells Skye and the other Inhumans that he tried to kill her.

-In an end tag Ward and Palamas plan to torture Morse, in revenge for giving Palamas' location to Whitehall, which Morse did to ingratiate herself with Hydra.
+In an end tag Ward and Palamas plan to torture Morse, in revenge for giving Palamas' location to Daniel Whitehall, which Morse did to ingratiate herself with Hydra.